-I receive full and regular supervision from a BACP approved supervisor (counselling) and an eating disorders superviser and supervision for BWRT®.
+I receive full and regular supervision from a BACP approved counselling supervisor, a specialist eating disorders supervisor and BWRT® supervisor.
 The role of my supervisors is to advise me on case treatments, to make sure that I comply fully with regulations, to ensure that I keep up to date with my competencies and that I remain fit to practice.
 When I discuss your case or treatment with my supervisor it is always with your best interests in mind and is strictly in complete confidence without disclosing your identity.

-Client – therapist rapport is also very important and this is one of the reasons that I offer clients a free no-obligation initial consultation, to help them to decide if they want to work with me.
+Client – therapist rapport is also very important and this is one of the reasons that I offer clients a lower cost no-obligation initial consultation, to help them to decide if they want to work with me.

 I love working as a therapist and counsellor as it enables me to meet remarkable people and to witness their transformations.
 My clients inspire me; I am constantly uplifted by their capacities to improve their lives, to develop better relationships with themselves and to become happier, more fulfilled and more successful.
 I first became interested in a career in therapy having experienced for myself how transformational it can be.
 Since then I have witnessed many times over the power of therapeutic techniques to change lives.

 Before studying hypnotherapy and NLP, and subsequently counselling, I worked for several years in international scientific publishing, managing large and multi-cultural teams.
 As part of that work I was responsible for motivating and developing staff, as well as problem solving and conflict resolution.
 I am still passionate about working to improve ‘human systems’ – how people work together – whether that be within relationships, family groups or organisations.